Burderop Park: History

 The Calley family lived at Burderop for over two centuries; in 1649 William Calley was High Sheriff of Wiltshire and in 1807 Thomas Calley held the title.
 Thomas was married to Elizabeth Keck, daughter of Anthony James Keck of Stoughton Grange; they had a son John James Calley, who sold the estate to John Parkinson, who held the estate as a trustee for the Duke of Wellington.
 The estates of Broad Hinton and Salthrop House were also owned by Thomas Calley and his wife, and were sold in 1860 by the second Duke of Wellington to Anthony M. S. Maskelyne of Bassets Down.
 The estate was for a time known as Okebourne Chace.

 World Wars

-During World War I and World War II the estate was used as a training camp for the British army and in WW1 Chiseldon Camp was established on the estate and played host only to British forces, but in WW2 it became the very first camp to receive American troops, heralding a period that would see US forces concentrated at Chiseldon over the next couple of years.
+During the First World War, and again during the second, the park land was used as a training camp for the British army.
+In the first war, Chiseldon Camp was established on the estate and was occupied only by British forces, but in the second war it became the first camp in Britain to receive American troops, with the result that US forces were concentrated at Chiseldon over the next two years.